AltGr/opam-wiki/Creation-of-OPAM packages.md

 ## Optional dependencies

-In the OPAM tutorial, we mentionned the ability of OPAM to specify optional dependencies for packages.
-We said thatif a package has optional dependencies, they will not be installed automatically but they will be taken into account if they are present before the package (that optionally depends on them).
-Let us see how it works from the point of view of the package.
-The following example shows the `opam` file of package *lwt*:
+We mentioned the ability to specify optional dependencies for packages.
+If a package has optional dependencies, they will not be installed automatically, but will be taken into account if they are present *before* the installation.
+If the optional dependency is not present, but are subsequently installed, then the depending package will also be recompiled to take advantage of the newly installed library.

+Let us see how it works via the following example, which shows the `opam` file of the *lwt* package:

 ```
 opam-version: "1"